Chef shares earliest memories from father's famed restaurant kitchen and a signature dish

 "I'll text him or call him or write him about an idea about a dish or something that we're doing as a special -- and he'll respond with, 'You know I did that in 1988,'" Forgione said.
 "It's something that happens more than you'd think.
 I think everything that I do has An American Place as inspiration in it."

-"We've always talked about, as a family, opening an Italian restaurant because we've been cooking Italian our whole lives," he said of the new venture.
+"We've always talked about, as a family, opening an Italian restaurant because we've been cooking Italian our whole lives," he said of the restaurant.
 "We just never had a restaurant to showcase it.
 So it's been so much fun for me, my father [and] my sister -- it's been like in our DNA the whole time and now we finally get to do it."

 As the Forgiones prepare to celebrate Father's Day, the chef shared one of his father's signature dishes, cedar planked fish, for families to try at home this weekend -- in true fashion, from An American Place.